ericwq/gskills/docs/response.md

 The following is the serve request sequence diagram.
 It focus on the three parts: `Response-Headers`, `Length-Prefixed-Message` and `Trailers`.

 - Yellow box represents the important type and method/function.
+- Blue box represents a placeholder for the runtime type.
 - Arrow represents the call direction and order.
 - Right red dot means there is another map for that box.